djpmsft/ADF_Labs/Data integration using Azure Data Factory and Azure Data Share.md

 ## Set up your Azure Data Factory environment

 In this section, you will learn how to access the Azure Data Factory user experience (ADF UX) from the Azure portal.
-Once in the ADF UX, you will configure three linked service for each of the data stores we are using: Azure SQL DB, ADLS Gen2, and Azure SQL DW.
+Once in the ADF UX, you will configure three linked service for each of the data stores we are using: Azure SQL DB, ADLS Gen2, and Azure Synapse Analytics.

 In Azure Data Factory, linked services define the connection information to external resources.
 Azure Data Factory currently supports over 85 connectors.